r3sh777/ml-learning-journey/README.md

 # 🐍 ML Learning Journey

-HELlOOO!
-I'm **Reshmmin Raj**, a student who finally decided to lock in and start learning AI/ML properly.
+Decided to lock in and start learning AI/ML properly.

 This repo is basically me documenting the whole journey from **bare-minimum Python knowledge → hopefully competent AI/ML engineer someday**.